-Native to Brazil, dumb cane is a popular evergreen houseplant in the St. Louis area where it is widely grown for its attractive foliage.
+Dieffenbachia seguine, commonly called dumb cane is native to Brazil.
+It is a popular evergreen houseplant in the St. Louis area where it is widely grown for its attractive foliage.
 This is a clustered perennial that features ovate-oblong to oblong pointed shiny leaves (to 12” long).
 Leaves are variable in color, generally being green with patches or blotches of cream/white.
 As lower leaves fall off, the cane-like stem becomes noticable.
 In its native habitat, plants will grow to 6-10’ tall, however they are generally kept much smaller when grown indoors in containers.
 The name dumb cane refers to the toxic qualities of this plant.
-Sap burns the mouth and throat causing numbness and possible paralysis of the vocal chords.
+Sap burns the mouth and throat causing numbness and possible paralysis of the vocal cords.
 Sap can also irritate human skin and eyes.
 Calla-type flowers followed by red berries rarely appear on indoor plants.
 Cultivars and hybrids of this species expand the variegated leaf colors to include additional shades of yellow and green.
-Genus name honors Johann Friedrich Dieffenbach, 19th century German physician.
 Plants formerly designated as D. maculata and D. picta are now generally included in the within genus.

 No serious insect or disease problems.
 Wear gloves when working with this plant.
 Sap is poisonous if ingested, and skin contact with the sap can irritate skin.
 Keep plants out of the range of small children.
 Watch for spider mites, scale, aphids and mealybugs.
 Fungal leaf spot, rots and blight may occur.